Our RSS FeedFollow us on TwitterLike us on Facebook

 For all these reasons, admissions committees at top colleges find themselves with far more qualified applicants than there are places in the freshman class.
 Indeed, if you attend an information session at one of these colleges, you are likely to hear that most applicants – perhaps as many as 50 or 60% - are considered qualified , i.e. likely to succeed if admitted.
 How then does the admissions committee decide which ones to accept?

 You might think the answer is obvious – accept those with the highest scholastic metrics.
 But you would be wrong.
 If admissions officers can accept 2500 students, they do not set out to identify the 2500 with the best combination of grades and SAT scores.
+Indeed, in today's environment - when a majority of schools are test optional, test scores may not be available for all applicants.
 The committee’s objective is not to reward the hardest working or smartest students, but rather to assemble a diverse, vibrant community of great students.
 To do so, they look beyond academic factors to predict what each applicant will contribute in the dining hall, the classroom, and the campus at large.

 What Does a Successful Applicant Look Like?